walkon302/MEMA_organization/README.md

 * python main.py predict result
 -- Classify the images in the predict folder and output a file named result in the output folder.
 -- The name of the output file, result, can be changed.
-The default name is output.

 # The trained model
 Once executing the command for training the model, a new folder named MEMA_model